 As a serial entrepreneur, I couldn’t let this go.
 The problems are too big, and the solutions too lacking.
 So, I reached out to Aaron Hakim (who previously co-founded Reactful with me), and we got to work researching just how we could solve these problems.

 Conversations with some of the top sales organizations in the world helped surface the three core tenets of the solution we were to build:

 No R&D dependency: Technical limitations and R&D bandwidth shouldn’t get in the way of delivering great demos.
-Sales should be able to create and deliver demos on demand with full control over what gets demoed (versions, features, datasets, etc.), by whom and to whom.
-From creation of real, interactive product demos within minutes, to managing user access and demo share links, to professional pre and post demo experiences – all of this should be possible with zero code, technical, or design expertise.
+Sales should be able to create and deliver demos on demand with full control over what gets demoed (versions, features, datasets, etc.), by whom, and to whom.
+From the creation of real, interactive product demos within minutes, to managing user access and demo share links, to professional pre and post-demo experiences – all of this should be possible with zero code, technical, or design expertise.

 Seamless, issue-free delivery: Demo anxiety is real, but the core reasons for it should not exist.
-Your demos should look and feel just like your product, but be independent from backend code and server issues.
-It should rapidly load, be accessible online or offline, on any device.
-It should be easily shareable with your prospects so they can personally interact with it, with zero access hassle or security issues.
-You and your prospect’s focus should be on the demo itself, not on the delivery experience – that should just work, every time.
+Your demos should look and feel just like your product but be independent of backend code and server issues.
+It should rapidly load and be accessible online or offline on any device.
+It should be easily shareable with your prospects so they can personally interact with it with zero access hassle or security issues.
+You and your prospect’s focus should be on the demo itself, not on the delivery experience – that should just work every time.